-The brewing method has a direct impact on the dosage of diterpenes per cup: Paper filters trap most of the diterpenes, whereas the metal filters of French press, espresso, Turkish and Scandinavian coffee maximize diterpenes.
+The brewing method has a direct impact on the dosage of diterpenes per cup: Paper filters trap most of the diterpenes, whereas the metal filters of the French press, espresso, Turkish and Scandinavian coffee maximize diterpenes.
 You can see the oils floating on the surface of your coffee, if you reflect the light off of it the right way.
-C&K may increase blood cholesterol level, which is something that some people may need to avoid.
+C&K may increase blood cholesterol levels, which is something that some people may need to avoid.
 If this is the case, choosing to brew the coffee with a paper filter using a pourover or drip method will virtually eliminate the diterpenes, while allowing the caffeine and chlorogenic acids to still be bioavailable.

 Melanoidins are what make coffee (and other foods) turn brown when roasted, baked or toasted.
 They are formed during the Maillard reaction, when sugars and amino acids combine at high temperatures and low water activity.
 They may be considered bioactive compounds (Bekedam et. al. 2008).
 The extent of roasting-induced antioxidant formation is directly linked to the extent of melanoidin formation, and the longer we roast, the more intermediate and high-molecular-weight melanoidins are produced (Moreira et al. 2019).
 They are shown to have the following impacts/actions: Antioxidant activity, metal-chelating, antibacterial and prebiotic functionality.

 Several studies carried out have shown that melanoidins extracted from coffee possess antioxidant activity.
 (Tagliazucchi, 2010).
 They inhibit lipid peroxidation.
 Increasing evidence shows that oxidized lipids, advanced lipid oxidation end products, and lipid peroxidation play a major role in developing most oxidative stress-related diseases.
-Lipid peroxidation occurs in all human neurodegenerative diseases, such as Alzheimer’s disease, Parkinson disease and even atherosclerosis (Tagliazucchi, 2010).
+Lipid peroxidation occurs in all human neurodegenerative diseases, such as Alzheimer’s disease, Parkinson's disease and even atherosclerosis (Tagliazucchi, 2010).

 Coffee melanoidins do not seem to be absorbed in humans, but they can function as an antioxidant dietary fiber with an overall antioxidant capacity via embedded low molecular compounds.
 Melanoidins can act like a ‘sponge’ for free radicals in the gut (Garsetti, 2000; Folmer, 2017).
 This improves the reduced/oxidized glutathione balance in the colon.
 Glutathione is an antioxidant produced in our cells.
 Oddly, antioxidative structures formed in coffee melanoidins are similar to vitamin E. These appear to activate their scavenging properties gradually (Bekedam, 2008).